zyphr-solutions/code-samples/plotly-date-axis-format/blog.md

 ## What Are Our Options?

 You may be able to patch together a workaround from Plotly's [time series tutorial](https://plotly.com/python/time-series/), [figure reference for `layout.xaxis`](https://plotly.com/python/reference/layout/xaxis/), and/or some more Googling.
-For this particular case, we've noticed that almost any fix that comes to mind has its loopholes, and so, it is worth discussing.
+For this particular case, we've noticed that almost any fix that comes to mind has its shortcomings, and so, it is worth discussing.

 ### 0. Disable zoom in mode bar